Nitish1390/MERN-Application-with-Grafana-and-Prometheus/README.md

 This project outlines an advanced monitoring solution for a MERN (MongoDB, Express.js, React, Node.js) application.
 It employs Grafana for visualization, Prometheus for metrics collection, along with log aggregation and distributed tracing tools to provide a full observability stack.
 ## Contributing

-Contributions are always welcome!

-See `contributing.md` for ways to get started.

-Please adhere to this project's `code of conduct`.

 1. MERN Application Setup